jpedro/jpedro.github.io/postgres.md

 ## The good

-Postgres is sometimes defined as an object-relational database, as opposed to what now looks like "static" data types systems.
+Postgres is sometimes referred as an object-relational database, as opposed to what now looks like "static" data types systems.
 That's because columns in Postgres belong to an object data type and you can expand on them by defining your own types.